Is the Marriott Bonvoy Brilliant annual fee worth it?

-The new AMEX Marriott Bonvoy Brilliant Card is Marriott’s most premium personal travel credit card.
+The Amex Marriott Bonvoy Brilliant Card is Marriott’s most premium personal travel credit card.
 But with the $450 Marriott Bonvoy Brilliant annual fee, it is easy to question whether this card is worth the annual cost.

-- Priority Pass Select airport lounge membership (Worth: $28 to $56 per airport visit)
+- Priority Pass Select airport lounge membership (worth $28 to $56 per airport visit) (enrollment required)

 For the latest tips and tricks on traveling big without spending a fortune, please subscribe to the Million Mile Secrets daily email newsletter.

 For the rates and fees of the Marriott Bonvoy Brilliant American Express Card, please click here.